LudySu/amazon-cognito-identity-dart/README.md

+This fork is **deprecated**.

-Changes made here have been merged to a new repository [amazon-cognito-identity-dart-2](https://github.com/furaiev/amazon-cognito-identity-dart-2)
+Changes made here have been merged to a new repository [amazon-cognito-identity-dart-2](https://github.com/furaiev/amazon-cognito-identity-dart-2), please follow/fork that one instead.

 Which can be downloaded directly through Dart package: https://pub.dev/packages/amazon_cognito_identity_dart_2

-This fork is deprecated.

 ------